sshchicago/admin/general/minutes/2017-03-08_genbod_minutes.md

   - 4/29
   - Bring your own kit, and solder it at the class
   - Resources for acquiing pedals are posted

+- North Side Mini Maker Faire
+  - 5/6

 - Jam day
   - Talk to Phil

-- North Side Mini Maker Faire
-  - 5/6

-- CryptoParty
-  - 3/19 @ noon (That's a sunday)
-  - Understand and use computer privacy&security tools
-  - Simple and Complex

 New Business
 ------------
 - Third Hand tool
   - Spend <$70 for third hand tools
   - For Soldering
   -
   - MOney allocated to
     - ALuminum base plate
     - Alligator Clips
     - Die & Tap
   - Vote to occur 3/22

 Projects